Polyurethane vs Tung Oil: Which is Better?

 Tung oil, on the other hand, isn’t good for wood surfaces like floors because it provides barely any protection.
 So a floor that’s been coated in tung oil is going to get scuffed and dirty quite fast.

-Note: Before you apply polyurethane to a hardwood floor, understand that you’ll probably need to be out of the house for a few days after it’s applied, as living in a house with curing poly can negatively affect your health in several ways.
+Note: Before you apply polyurethane to a hardwood floor, understand that you’ll probably need to be out of the house for a few days after it’s applied, as living in a house with curing polyurethane can negatively affect your health in several ways.

 Should you use polyurethane over tung oil?